Cosmos calls itself the Internet of Blockchains. So what is Cosmos Crypto exactly?

 - If everyone is building on Ethereum then there is competition for processing power which can restrain performance and lead to high fees.
 This is what is happening with Ethereum nowadays.

 - A decentralized app on Ethereum is not completely self-sovereign since it relies on the decisions of Ethereum’s governance.
 If you’ve got a bug that is due to the structure of the Ethereum platform then the Ethereum community may not consider it as urgent to address as you might.

 The team behind Cosmos argues that the Cosmos SDK model is far superior because you can build an application-specific blockchain.

-An application specific blockchain is not only self sovereign and more performant but it is also way more flexible.
+An application-specific blockchain is not only self-sovereign and more performant but it is comparatively more flexible.

 The Cosmos SDK allows you to choose the programming language and directly add the consensus mechanism of your choice as if you were picking up fruit at the greengrocer’s.

 Today there is only the Tendermint consensus mechanism on offer.